 88% of data scientists have a Master’s degree, according to Burtch Works’ Must-Have Skills You Need to Become a Data Scientist.

 Industries are looking for data scientists with leadership competencies.

 Companies and organizations are seeking data scientists who can:

 - Apply critical thinking — not just techniques

 - Understand the ethical implications of data usage

 - Communicate actionable insights that can be understood by a non-technical team

 - Remain agile as the data science field evolves

-Data scientists in the making can take a MOOC or rely on YouTube videos and perhaps learn enough to get a data science job because of the high demand.
+Boot camps tend to be more focused on just the technical side, such as learning how to code.
+Data scientists in the making can take a boot camp or MOOC or rely on YouTube videos and perhaps learn enough to get a data science job because of the high demand.

-This aligns with the numbers we saw during our information session poll:
+This “future proofing” aligns with the numbers we saw during our information session poll:

 69% of respondents said they would like to pursue a data science master’s degree to get the skills and training they need for long-term, future growth.